nauticalmike/3scale-service-mesh-hackathon/service-mesh-3scale-modules/03_2_Test_Service_Mesh/README.md

 ```
 ***NOTE***
 ***
-Make sure you create the `SMMR` instance where you have your OSSM Control Plane instance installed
+Make sure you create the `SMMR` instance where you have your OSSM Control Plane instance installed.
+In this example we are using the `istio-system` ns.
 ***

 Deploy the `bookinfo` sample app: